henrysky/astroNN/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

+***This python package must be using with Tensorflow 1.4.0 (As of 14 Oct 2017, Tensorflow 1.4.0 still in beta and you have to compile it from source)

+***This package has no Keras dependency, I have migrated it to Tensorflow.
+You dont need to install Keras anymore

 ```
 Python 3.6 or above